This year, the Tour de l’Abitibi was held in Rouyn-Noranda from July 15 to 21 with departures and arrivals in 9 different cities in the region.

-The 49th edition of the Tour de l’Abitibi will take place in Amos from July 17th to 23th with start and finish points planned in different locations in the region.
+The 49th edition of the Tour de l’Abitibi will take place in Amos from July 17 to 23, with departures and finishes planned at different locations in the region.

 The Tour de l’Abitibi Desjardins is back in Val-d’Or from four years of abscence, and is being a Junior Nations’ Cup event.

 The Tour de l’Abitibi Desjardins is back to being a Junior Nations’ Cup event.
 The 46th edition will take place in Amos for the city’s 100th anniversary.

 The Tour de l’Abitibi and the Nations Cup are amalgamated to offer one event only.
 The Tour de l’Abitibi/Nations Cup remains a unique international event that brings together the best junior cyclists in the world and that allows for qualification for ICU World Junior Road Championships.
 It is the only competition of that kind to take place outside of Europe.

 The Tour de l’Abitibi presents its 40th edition and takes up the challenge of also presenting the Juniors Nations Cup event newly implemented by ICU.
 The Nations Cup is a qualifying event for the ICU Juniors Road World Championships.

 The Tour de l’Abitibi celebrates its 35th anniversary.

 Wearing the colours of Denmark, the Finland native Jukka Vastaranta emulates Peter Mazur and makes gains at the Tour de l’Abitibi and Juniors World Cup.